Next to salaries, the holiday work schedule is another ‘sensitive’ topic for online workers and employers alike.

 Write it all down.

 Once everything is settled, write everything down and have it included in your employment contract.

-This way, in the event of a dispute, you can use the document/contract/policy on how to settle things.
+This way you can avoid disputes and use the document/contract/policy to settle things.

 Talk to your family and friends about your work schedule.

 Your family and friends will probably expect that your days off will coincide with Philippine holidays.
-So they make plans and expect you to be there.
-If that’s not the case, you need to let them know what your schedule is.
-This way, feelings won’t be hurt and plans can be changed to include you.
+But we all know that’s not always the case.
+If you need to work over the holidays, let them know what your schedule is.
+This way, feelings won’t be hurt, and plans can be changed.